Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> <em> Note: It is possible to conduct a K-means analysis in ArcGIS Pro with the multivariate clustering tool in the spatial statistics toolbox.
 A time-series box plot can also be created from this tool, as well as an analysis of the psuedo-F score.
 For agglomerative clustering, a dendrogram can be created in ArcGIS Pro, though it requires a signature file.
 RStudio, however, provides algorithms that can be used to depict and evaluate the quality of a clustering. </em> </p> <br>

 <p> Agglomerative clustering has the advantage of displaying data in a dendrogram, which is a diagram that shows the hierarchical relationship between objects.
 This method is visually easy to follow, as clear break points show how the data can be categorized in different numbers of clusters.
 Since this is a visual depiction of clustering, however, a large number of data values can render it inconvenient to use.
-Similarly, the order of the data is important </p> <br>
+(Order of data?) </p> <br>

 <h3> Agglomerative Clustering </h3> <br>